 Disability Method - Method of paying benefits that only requires you to meet the benefit eligibility criteria.
 Once you do, you receive your full daily benefit, even if you aren’t receiving any long-term care services.

+Downgrades – Reduction of coverage you choose if you can’t pay your premiums that could allow you to keep your policy instead of dropping it.

 Dressing - Putting on and taking off all items of clothing and any necessary braces, fasteners, or artificial limbs.

 Eating - Feeding yourself by getting food into the body from a receptacle (such as a plate, cup, or table).